sigcsets/sigcse2022/pages/schedule_index.md

 Each Technical Session block will have eight parallel "rooms" with either paper presentations or panels/special sessions (e.g. An example block could have five paper sessions, two panels, and one special session.)

-__Paper Presentation Sessions__: Authors will be invited-prerecord a 20 minute presentation of their work that will be made available before the Technical Symposium through the virtual platform.
+__Paper Presentation Sessions__: Authors are invited-prerecord a 20 minute presentation of their work that will be made available before the Technical Symposium through Pathable.
 During the paper presentation session itself, each author will be given 20 minutes -- 5 minutes for a short recap of their work with a few slides and then 15 minutes of Q&A.  Five authors will present during each paper presentation session.
-All paper presentation sessions will be recorded and will be available on-demand through the virtual platform.
+All paper presentation sessions will be recorded and will be available on-demand through Pathable.

 * Schedule of paper presentations will be available in January
 * [Presenting Papers at SIGCSE TS 2021]({{ site.baseurl }}/authors/papers/#presenting-at-sigcse-ts-2021)

 __Panels and Special Sessions__: Panels and Special Sessions will have the option of either prerecording their panel discussion and making it available before the Technical Symposium and then only having live Q&A and follow up discussion or doing the entire session live.
-All panels and special sessions will be recorded and will be available on-demand through the virtual platform.
+All panels and special sessions will be recorded and will be available on-demand through Pathable.

 * Schedule of panels and special sessions will be available in January
 * [Presenting Panels at SIGCSE TS 2021]({{ site.baseurl }}/authors/panels/#presenting-at-sigcse-ts-2021)